Footjob

 Safety, consent & law

-Between consenting adults a footjob is a benign variation with no inherent legal concern; it is not a disorder and is unmentioned by DSM-5-TR or ICD-11 except insofar as an underlying interest causes distress, impairment, or involves a non-consenting person.
+Between consenting adults a footjob is a benign variation with no inherent legal concern.
+It is not a disorder and is unmentioned by DSM-5-TR or ICD-11 except insofar as an underlying interest causes distress, impairment, or involves a non-consenting person.
 The only routine practical considerations are ordinary foot hygiene (clean, well-groomed feet, attention to small cuts or infections, and a skin-safe lubricant if one is used) and the same clear, explicit consent that any intimate activity requires.

 - Foot Fetish83/100Podophilia · Body Parts & PartialismA focused erotic interest in feet (their shape, soles, toes, arches, or grooming) as a primary source of attraction.
 As a form of partialism (erotic focus on a non-genital body part), it is by a wide margin the most commonly reported example.83